Advances in Noninvasive Prenatal Testing For Down Syndrome and Other Trisomies

 - Diagnostic Tests Overview

-- Diagnostic Tests: Chorionic villus sampling (CVS) and Amniocentesis
+- Diagnostic Tests: Chorionic Villus Sampling

-- Noninvasive Prenatal Testing (NIPT): Cell-free DNA (cfDNA)
+- Noninvasive Prenatal Testing: Cell-Free DNA

-- Noninvasive Prenatal Testing (NIPT): Cell-free Fetal DNA (cffDNA)
+- Noninvasive Prenatal Testing: Cell-Free Fetal DNA

-- Massively Parallel Sequencing (MPS) and Massively Parallel Signature Sequencing (MPSS)
+- Massively Parallel Signature Sequencing

 - Summary of the MPS and MPSS Procedures